raeleus/skin-composer/README.md

 * Fixed locale error causing crash bug in the FreeType dialog.
 * Fixed crash with font in custom class when rendering table.
+* Fixed export not acknowledging custom class with font set to a FreeType font.

 ### Contact ###